vegaprotocol/specs/protocol/0009-MRKP-mark_price.md

 # Acceptance criteria

-- [ ] The algorithm used to calculate the mark price is specified by a market parameter.  (<a name="0009-COSMICELEVATOR-001" href="#0009-COSMICELEVATOR-001">0009-COSMICELEVATOR-001</a>)
 - [ ] The mark price must be non zero when the market opens  (<a name="0009-MRKP-002" href="#0009-MRKP-002">0009-MRKP-002</a>)